Manufacturing15 min read

 • Machine utilization increase: 20-45% (eliminating idle time between operator breaks)

-• Single cobot tending 2 CNC machines typically saves $80,000-$120,000/year in labor costs
+• Single cobot tending 2 CNC machines typically saves $80,000-$120,000/year

 • Night shift automation without adding workers